thiagomgd/geekosaurblog/src/posts/2022/eleventy-notion-notes-section.md

 One thing I absolutely love on Eleventy is how I can have anything as source data.
 A folder with markdown files, a single json file, a javascript that will load a json and import more things and then create the collection.
 On *_data*, my Eleventy data folder, I created *notes.js*, which loads the notes from Notion, does some processing, and then saves it on a cache in *_cache/notes.json*.

+### The Data File

-To load data from Notion, I used the [official npm package from Notion](https://www.npmjs.com/package/@notionhq/client), and then to get all formatted to markdown, I used [notion-to-md](https://www.npmjs.com/package/notion-to-md).
-The core of it is below, and was based on the webmentions code I have that I got from [sia.codes](https://github.com/siakaramalegos/sia.codes-eleventy/commit/d7318565917b1342b38d6b3bff4e3e548276afca):
+To load data from Notion, I used the official npm package from Notion[^notionclient], and then to get all formatted to markdown, I used notion-to-md[^notionmd].
+The core of it is below, and was based on the webmentions code I have that I got from sia.codes[^siacodes]:

 ```javascript
 module.exports = async function () {